 But in some instances, when a person sneezes, it is not just a tissue paper grabbing situation.
 For example, it may result in excruciating pain in their arms.
 Sometimes the pain is so unbearable, that it can feel like a stroke to some people.
 In most cases, the pain one endures causes loss of function of the appendage.

 Can Sneezing Arm Pain Cause Loss of Control of a Vehicle?

-Seems easy enough to answer this question at first blush, but not really.
-When one sneezes and suffers arm pain resulting in a temporary period of blocked sensory and control ability, which usually lasts seconds, one wonders if this spontaneous reaction could lead to the loss of the supervision of a vehicle.
+Yes, but not regularly.
+It seems easy enough to answer this question at first blush, but not really.
+When one sneezes and suffers arm pain resulting in a temporary period of blocked sensory and control ability, which usually lasts seconds, one wonders if this spontaneous reaction could lead to the loss of the supervision of a moving vehicle.

 Think of it like this; we are looking in mirrors, touching knobs, etc. It would appear that even though sneezing can cause some people to be perhaps not able to steer, etc., the period of one second is not seemingly significant.
 But in some situations, it certainly could be, especially if the arm pain lasts any longer than a small second.